Roger-Dai/DALI_Dashboard/README.md

 ```
 This should automatically launch your iOS/Android simulator, and display the app.
 ## What is it?
 This project is a code challenge for the DALI Lab application.
 This is an app that displays real data, including avatar photos, from the DALI Lab website, of its members.
 It also has a dynamic search bar that allows you to search the members by name.
 It decodes the location of each member's address using the Google Maps API.
-Under the current API key, only one access per day is allowed.
-This could be easily changed by upgrading the Google Cloud Platform services.